-Are you looking for a magical way to inspire your 6th-9th grade children to enjoy writing?
+Are you looking for a magical way to inspire your 6th-9th grade homeschooled students to enjoy writing?
 Do they love the Harry Potter series?

 I have the answer!